MIT-SPARK/Kimera-VIO/docs/sparkvio_installation.md

 Tested on Mac, Ubuntu 14.04 & 16.04.

-> Note: if you want to avoid building all these dependencies yourself, we provide a [docker image](#From-Dockerfile) that will install them for you.
+> Note: if you want to avoid building all these dependencies yourself, we provide a docker image that will install them for you.
+See section `From Dockerfile` below.

 ## Prerequisites: